mroberts1/9dream/about.md

 {% marginnote margin1 %}
 <br />“Three-Dimensional Music: Cornelius’s Animated Soundworlds.”
 Japan.
 Society for Popular Music (JASPM) conference, Osaka, Japan, December 2019.
 {% endmarginnote %}
-Over the past five years I’ve continued to present my research on global popular music at conferences in Japan, Singapore, and China, including papers on John Lennon’s song “Imagine” as a global audiotopia, on the convergence between Asian hip hop and food culture, on the popularization of post-rock in Asia, and on the the digital music videos of Cornelius and Koichiru Tsujikawa.
+Over the past five years I’ve continued to present my research on global popular music at conferences in Japan, Singapore, and China, including papers on John Lennon’s song “Imagine” as a global audiotopia, on the convergence between Asian hip hop and food culture, on the popularization of post-rock in Asia, and on the the digital music videos of Cornelius and Kōchirō Tsujikawa.

 I’m planning to post online versions of all of these papers over the coming year.